Timeline of volcanism on Earth: Overview of Common Era

 Caldera names tend to change over time.
 For example, Ōkataina Caldera, Haroharo Caldera, Haroharo volcanic complex, and Tarawera volcanic complex all had the same magma source in the Taupō Volcanic Zone.
-Yellowstone Caldera, Henry's Fork Caldera, Island Park Caldera, Heise Volcanic Field had all Yellowstone hotspot as magma source.
+Yellowstone Caldera, Henry's Fork Caldera, Island Park Caldera, Heise Volcanic Field all had Yellowstone hotspot as magma source.

 Earlier Quaternary eruptions

 2.588 ± 0.005 million years BP, the Quaternary period and Pleistocene epoch begin.